Tearsheet

 AI Analysis | Feedback

-Saum Sutaria, M.D., Chairman of the Board and Chief Executive Officer
+Saum Sutaria, M.D., Chairman and Chief Executive Officer

-Dr. Sutaria became Chief Executive Officer of Tenet in September 2021 and assumed the role of Chairman in 2023.
-Prior to his appointment as CEO, he served as President and Chief Operating Officer, joining Tenet in 2019.
-Before Tenet, Dr. Sutaria worked for nearly two decades at McKinsey & Company, where he was a leader in the healthcare and private equity practices, advising clients on strategic, operational, and financial matters.
+Dr. Saum Sutaria was appointed Chief Executive Officer of Tenet Healthcare in September 2021 and assumed the additional role of Chairman in 2023.
+Prior to this, he served as President and Chief Operating Officer, a position he took in January 2019.
+Before joining Tenet, Dr. Sutaria spent nearly two decades at McKinsey & Company, where he was a prominent leader in both the healthcare and private equity practices.
+In this role, he provided strategic, operational, and financial counsel to various clients.
+He also held an associate clinical faculty appointment at the University of California at San Francisco, focusing on internal medicine and cardiology after completing his postgraduate training there.

 Sun Park, Executive Vice President and Chief Financial Officer

-Mr. Park was appointed Executive Vice President and Chief Financial Officer of Tenet Healthcare, effective January 1, 2024.
-In this role, he oversees finance, investor relations, accounting, and related functions for the enterprise.
-Prior to joining Tenet, Mr. Park served as Executive Vice President and Group Chief Financial Officer for Pharmaceutical Distribution and Strategic Global Sourcing of AmerisourceBergen.
-His career also includes leadership roles at MedImmune, AstraZeneca, and Merrill Lynch & Company.
+Sun Park was appointed Executive Vice President and Chief Financial Officer of Tenet Healthcare, effective January 1, 2024, succeeding the retiring Dan Cancelmi.
+Before his tenure at Tenet, Mr. Park served as Executive Vice President and Group Chief Financial Officer for Pharmaceutical Distribution and Strategic Global Sourcing at AmerisourceBergen, a global pharmaceutical sourcing and distribution services company.
+His prior experience also includes various leadership roles at MedImmune, AstraZeneca, and Merrill Lynch & Company.

-Lisa Foo, Executive Vice President and Chief Operating Officer
+Howard Hacker, Executive Vice President and Chief Compliance Officer

 Paola Arbour, Executive Vice President and Chief Information Officer